Updated Jan 29, 2026

 Getting Started With Hotel Booking App Development

-We get it: You’re itching to create a hotel booking app so guests can browse, select, and pay for rooms with just a few taps of their phones.
-Plus, you won’t need to pay commissions to a third-party app provider if you have a hotel app of your own.
+You're itching to create a hotel booking app so guests can browse, select, and pay for rooms with just a few taps of their phones.
+Plus, you won't need to pay commissions to a third-party app provider if you have a hotel app of your own.

 But before we walk you through hotel booking app development, you'll need a few prerequisites.
 Nail down the following first:

-With Adalo, you won’t be writing any code to build your app: Instead, you’ll use its simple drag-and-drop interface, which functions like photo-editing software.
-After choosing a template, you’ll be able to arrange your app’s structure.
+With Adalo, you won't be writing any code to build your app.
+Instead, you'll use its simple drag-and-drop interface, which functions like photo-editing software.
+After choosing a template, you'll be able to arrange your app's structure.
 Customize it with your pictures, colors, functionality, and more.

 Adalo also allows you to publish your app on 3 enormous platforms: The Apple App Store, Google Play Store, and web.
 Being able to do this provides ample opportunity to get your app in front of a sizable audience.

-Jot down all the functionalities you want to include, so remember to add them when you’re constructing your app.
+Jot down all the functionalities you want to include, so you remember to add them when you're constructing your app.

-You should also include other features that make your app stand out from your competitors, like including a messaging app for seamless communication or allowing for push notifications to inform clients about upcoming deals.
+You should also include other features that make your app stand out from your competitors, like including a messaging feature for seamless communication or allowing for push notifications to inform clients about upcoming deals.
 Write these down, too.

-Wireframing tools have everything you need to outline your app’s structure — plus, most wireframing services use a drag-and-drop interface, which will give you a feel for app building.
+Wireframing tools have everything you need to outline your app's structure—plus, most wireframing services use a drag-and-drop interface, which will give you a feel for app building.

 The 3 Parts of Every Hotel Booking App